frederic-perez/AmE-dictionary/data/dictionary.md

 __pink slime__
 __pink slip__
 __pinkeye__
 __pinkify__ _v_ The act of, normally a guy, wearing pink clothes, and pink accessories. _Dude, did you see Josh?
-He's all pinkified for halloween._
+He’s all pinkified for halloween._
 __pinky__ _n_ Little finger.
 __pinned__
 __pinning__ _v_